Emotional Beings with Emotional Pain ~ Let Us Unite!

 'One's suffering disappears when one lets oneself go, when one yields - even to sadness.' ~ Antoine de Saint-Exupéry, Southern Mail, 1929, translated from French by Curtis Cate

 Suffering from strong emotions that cause us pain is as ubiquitous a human experience as eating, drinking and sleeping.
-Experience of emotion is universal, and deep psychological pain born of deep emotions often becomes much more that just a mental pain or a pain of psychogenic origin.
+Experience of emotion is universal, and deep psychological pain born of deep emotions often becomes much more than just a mental pain or a pain of psychogenic origin.

 We have all experienced emotional pain that 'cuts like a knife.'
 We frequently use actual physical body metaphors such as this one to describe this deep psychological pain.
-If not dealt with emotions become chronic pain that is manifested in physical and spiritual symptoms.
+If not dealt with, emotions become chronic pain that is manifested in physical and spiritual symptoms.

 Psychological pain and suffering is an attribute often assigned to women more than men.This is a common stereotype that I have previously discussed in other pages on my website.

 Men truly are no more immune to emotions than women.
 It is just that certain emotions are considered more masculine.
 Think of anger and all the shoot-em-up movies that are based on anger and injustices as seen through the eyes of men.
 Then our masculine heroes must seek justice by obtaining vengeance through violence.
 This is a recurring emotional theme in our action movies.
 We just don’t usually equate these emotions as "bad" but rather as "just."

 The main difference that I see with men versus women's emotions is that 'male' emotions are considered more acceptable in our culture than women's.
 A man is allowed to express anger, whereas women are not.
 Men are allowed to express aggression, while women are not.
 "Masculine" emotions are seen as a sign of strength and "feminine" emotions are seen as a sign of weakness.